- What is a colostomy?

 Constipation, loose stools, and diarrhea

-Diarrhea is usually a warning that something is not right.
+Diarrhea is usually a warning that something isn’t right.
 Diarrhea is defined as frequent, loose, or watery bowel movements in greater amounts than usual.
 Diarrhea is different from loose bowel movements.
 Loose stools are common in transverse and ascending colostomies.
 This is because of the shortened length of the colon and is not a sign of sickness or disease.
 Certain foods or drinks may cause diarrhea.
-If this happens, and you should try to figure out what these foods are and avoid them.
+If this happens, you should try to figure out what these foods are and avoid them.

 Talk with your doctor or ostomy nurse if you have ongoing diarrhea or constipation.
 Discuss the foods and liquids you take in, your eating schedule, how much you usually eat, and any medicines you might be taking.
 You may be given medicine to help slow things down or to stimulate the bowel.
 Remember, no matter what, you need a well-balanced diet and good fluid intake to have a good output.

-If you have cramps, vomiting and/or nausea, belly swelling, stoma swelling, little to no output, or gas from your stoma the intestine could be blocked (the medical word is obstructed).
+If you have cramps, pain, vomiting and/or nausea, belly swelling, stoma swelling, little to no output, or gas from your stoma the intestine could be blocked (the medical word is obstructed).
 Call your doctor or ostomy nurse right away if this happens.

 - Drink enough fluids.
 Talk to your doctor or nurse about how much is enough for you.